esrf-bliss/Lima/camera/simulator/doc/index.rst

 The camera will be initialized within the :cpp:class:`Camera` object.
 The :cpp:func:`Camera` constructor takes an optional mode parameter.

-This simulator plugin architecture is based on the :cpp:class:`FrameGetter` interface that have different implementations.
+This simulator plugin architecture is based on the :cpp:class:`FrameGetter` interface that have multiple implementations.

 .. image:: https://yuml.me/diagram/scruffy/class/edit/Simulator%20Class%20Diagram,%20[FrameGetter%7CgetNextFrame()],%20[FrameGetter]%5E-[FrameBuilder],%20[FrameGetter]%5E-[FrameLoader]